UPC-ViRVIG/SdfLib/README.md

 ![](.github/media/TitileCaption.png)

 SdfLib is a library for accelerating the queries of signed distance fields from triangle meshes.
-The library has an exact method that always returns the distance to the nearest triangle and an approximated one that represents the file given a maximum error.
+The library has an exact method that always returns the distance to the nearest triangle and an approximated one that return distances with a configurable maximum error.

 ## Installing and Compiling